TheochemUI/eOn/docs/source/tutorials/displacement_scripts.md

 ```

 In this mode the client reads `displace_atom_list` directly from the INI config
+and remaps those CON file-order rows through the load-time `atom_id` sort,
-and uses those atoms as epicenter candidates.
-Use this for simple cases
+then keeps free atoms.
+Lone `-1` means every free atom.
+Use this for simple
-where server-side scripting is unnecessary.
+cases where server-side scripting is unnecessary.